CX-0010 Business Partner Number v2.2.1

 This section is non-normative

-It is not only with the founding of various industry networks (such as Catena-X) that the requirements increase to establish data standards for the entire automotive value chain and to promote the industry-wide, international data exchange.
-For the networking of OEMs, suppliers, customers, and industrial partners, it is essential to define and introduce a cross-industry standard for identifying business partners to map the entire supply chain in a sustainable manner.
+It is not only with the founding of various industry networks (such as Catena-X) that the requirements increase to establish data standards for the entire value chain and to promote the industry-wide, international data exchange.
+For the networking of OEMs, suppliers, customers, and industrial partners, it is essential to define and introduce an industry-wide standard for identifying business partners to map the entire supply chain in a sustainable manner.

 In order to satisfy this requirement, an issuance process is established and structure, lifecycle, types, and relations are defined for a business partner number that has the following targeted qualities:

-- BPN is a globally unique identifier, with which an organization or one of its substructures have exactly one identifier world-wide, so that no two organizations / substructures have the same identifier and no two identifiers stand for the same organization / substructure
+- BPN is a globally unique identifier, with which an organization or one of its organization parts have exactly one identifier world-wide, so that no two organizations or organization parts have the same identifier and no two identifiers stand for the same organization or organization part

-- BPN is a world-wide scalable identifier, that is able to identify all organizations and their substructures on a global scale
+- BPN is a world-wide scalable identifier, that is able to identify all organizations and their organization parts on a global scale

 - BPN is a semantically enriched identifier, that includes the type of the business partner it identifies